Surviving a Shame Storm

 The Aftermath of a Shame Storm

 Shame loves the darkness.
 You have to talk about shame.
 That’s why I’m writing this.
 It helps me.
-If you want to read it, that’s great.
+Writing has earned my trust to tell what has happened.
+It is best just to say it before I feel self-limiting beliefs.

-Or, even better than that, just be honest and vulnerable with someone who knows that you are just talking about it because it needs to be talked about.
+Even better than that, just be honest and vulnerable with someone who knows you are just talking.
+Be heard.

-More than anything, it is just another living day-by-day experience.
+More than anything, it is just another day.
 About half the days are going to be better than the other half of the days.

 Because, in the end, you want to wind up being your authentic self.
 THAT’S the person who knows they are worthy to love themselves.

 It is common to love yourself.
-In fact, most people do.
+Most people do.
 And it’s a choice.
 Shame is a choice, too, once you accept responsibility as an adult to awaken and fix your inner child wounds.

-Only through radical acceptance and responding rather than reacting can you find the freedom to control your thoughts and be your true self.
-You cannot stop every single episode of shame, but you can decide what it means to you.
+You find the freedom to control your thoughts and be your true self through radical acceptance and responding rather than reacting.
+You cannot stop shame, but you can decide what it means to you.

 Posted in Burnout and tagged .